How builders can ensure worker well-being on site

 Mental health on site matters more than people talk about

-Mental health is still one of the most underaddressed parts of construction safety — and in Australia, the consequences are particularly serious.
+Mental health is still one of the most underaddressed parts of construction safety.
+In Australia, the consequences are particularly serious.
 MATES in Construction has long highlighted that workers in the industry face significantly higher rates of suicide than the general population, and the issue has been on the radar of every major contractor and regulator for over a decade.

 Mental health challenges often appear as stress, anxiety, burnout, or disengagement.
 They're not always visible on the surface, but they affect how workers show up, how they communicate, and how they respond under pressure.